v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

 # Procedures for custom sensitive information types in the Office 365 Security & Compliance Center

 A sensitive information type in Office 365 defines one or more patterns that data loss prevention (DLP) looks for when it evaluates email and documents.
-The Office 365 Security & Compliance Center comes with many [built-in sensitive information types](what-the-sensitive-information-types-look-for.md), but you can create your own for specific scenarios (for example, identifying your company's employee ID numbers).
+The Office 365 Security & Compliance Center comes with many [built-in sensitive information types](what-the-sensitive-information-types-look-for.md), but you can create your own for specific scenarios (for example, to dected content that contains your company's employee ID numbers).
 For more information, see __.

 This topic describes the following procedures for managing custom sensitive information types in the Security & Compliance Center: